 Debt consolidation in the industrialised countries will dampen growth for years to come.
 In China, sluggish export demand is dampening growth opportunities even though domestic demand is being strengthened.
 Emerging markets are the growth engines of global demand.
 China’s special status will strengthen in the short term even though its double-digit growth rates are a thing of the past.
 The rapid ageing of the Chinese population will slow down the new leadership’s ambitious goal of raising the people’s living standards significantly above developing country status during the next ten years.

-Attachments:International Economic Outlook 4/12Register or order single copy in PDF-format.
+Attachments:International Economic Outlook 4/12Register or order a single copy in PDF-format.

 Upturn in world economy postponed